 In the past, funding has been approved for things like operational costs, fees, equipment upgrades, garden improvements.

-The Upper Hutt City Council Community Grants Allocation meeting date for 2021 will be Thursday 9 September 2021.
+The Upper Hutt City Council Community Grants Allocation meeting date for 2021 was held on Thursday 29 September 2021.

 Click on a question to read the answer or download a PDF of our FAQ's(PDF, 109KB) .